adityaraj5200/Spring-interview-QAs/More questions.md

-## Q. How do you design asynchronous, non-blocking code in Spring Boot?
+## Q.16: How do you design asynchronous, non-blocking code in Spring Boot?
 Here’s how you’d approach **asynchronous, non-blocking design in Spring Boot** — something interviewers often dig into:

 ---